PromiseUgochukwuNnanemere/railsfriends/README.md

 Hello my name is Promise Nnanemere.

-This is my Ruby On Rails Friends List Application!
+This is my Ruby on Rails Friends List Application!

 Follow me on Twitter @pnnanemere.